-To make sure this doesn’t happen to you, we have analysed 5 of the most common energy efficiency questions that typically come up in energy project conversations and outlined how to give a simple and clear answer.
+To make sure this doesn’t happen to you, we analysed 5 of the most common energy efficiency questions that typically come up in energy project conversations and outlined how to give a simple and clear answer.

 Why do Energy Managers lose projects?

 Several factors cause companies who initially was interested in saving energy to forgo a project.

 Every potential customer is unique and their situation warrants you answering each energy efficiency question differently.

 However, there is a clear underlying problem: unclear communication.

 Many Energy Managers lose projects because: